Red Dragon and Black Dragon

 "Red and black dragons with their great mobility, flying ability, and powerful breath weapons are among the most effective units in the game.
 Red dragons are immune to spells below level four.
 Black dragons are twice as durable, do 150% damage to... titans, and are immune to all spells."
 RoE manual

-This spell immunity is a double-edged sword, though, as it makes both Red and Black dragons immune to most beneficial spells, and Resurrection has no effect on Black Dragons.
+This spell immunity is a double-edged sword, though, as it makes both Red and Black Dragons immune to most beneficial spells, and Resurrection has no effect on Black Dragons.
 Placing Red or Black Dragons (as well as any living Dragons) in the Skeleton Transformer will give you Bone Dragons instead of regular Skeletons.

 Both dragons are affected by Dispel.